-Though you are barred from becoming a friend of a king, you must equally understand, that once associated with a king, you can’t simply move on.
-You see, in the eyes of kings, your mere association meant that you benefited from this proximity, in return to which you are for ever indebted.
+Though you are barred from becoming a friend of a king, you must equally understand that once associated with a king, you can’t simply move on.
+You see, in the eyes of kings, your mere association meant that you benefited from this proximity, in return for which you are for ever indebted.
 This is not a relationship you can put behind you.
-Even if you were a minister for a year, a spokesman for a month, or a mere personal barber for a week.
-That’s it!
+Even if you were a minister for a year, a spokesman for a month, or a mere personal barber for a week, that’s it!
 Life as you previously knew it is over.
 From now on, you must always conduct yourself in a manner befitting of this relationship.
-I still remember the late Isam al-Za’im (1940-2007) who was a Minister of State for Planning Affairs and, subsequently, a Minister of Industry.
-Not too long after he was encouraged to return to Syria to become a minister of planning, this genuine reformer, with strong old-school leftist principles, found himself in a nightmarish maze from which there was no escape.
-When I would visit him at his office, as part of my work at UNDP, he looked as though he was constantly consumed with a very different type of planning than that which his job entailed.
+I still remember the late Isam al-Za’im (1940–2007) who was Minister of State for Planning Affairs and, subsequently, Minister of Industry.
+Not too long after he was encouraged to return to Syria to become Minister of Planning, this genuine reformer, with strong old-school leftist principles, found himself in a nightmarish maze from which there was no escape.
+When I would visit him at his office, as part of my work at the United Nations Development Programme (UNDP), he looked as though he was constantly consumed with a very different type of planning than that which his job entailed.
 The man looked as though he was planning his escape.
-‘Have you been to Mexico?’, he would abruptly ask.
+‘Have you been to Mexico?’ he would abruptly ask.
 ‘I taught there for several years, it’s a beautiful place.’
-His subsequent position at the ministry of industry brought with it more black comedy, with even a temporary hold on his assets.
-The very man who was at war with corruption now had to clear his reputation.
-It took around seven years for al-Zaim’s escape plan to finally succeed, but it came in the form of a fatal heart attack in December 2007.
+His subsequent position at the Ministry of Industry brought with it more black comedy, and even a temporary hold on his assets.
+The very man who was at war with corruption now had to clear his own reputation.
+It took around seven years for al-Zaim’s escape plan to finally succeed, but tragically, it came in the form of a fatal heart attack in December 2007.

 Do not speak in the presence of a king

 If there is a constant theme to the stories I once heard, it is the fact that kings, all kings, have a genetic disposition to anger.
 These poor creatures simply can’t help it.
-It’s something they are born with.
+It appears to be something they are born with.
 So, in order to avoid the fits of anger being directed at you, the best possible policy is to say nothing.
 Anything you say can be misunderstood.
 If you provide advice, the implication is you know something the king does not know.
-Do you really think it is possible for you to know something the king does not?
-If in doubt, just read the advice, Faruq al-Shar’, the man who dedicated his life for the service of his country, provided in an interview with al-Akhbar in 2012, and then observe what became of him.
-I remember a friend once shared with me how he traveled with an important government official.
-During a meeting with a foreign delegation, a question was asked, and since this important official clearly did not know the answer, my friend made the very unwise decision to provide it.
+Do you really think it is possible for you to know something that the king does not?
+If in doubt, just read the advice Faruq al-Shar’, the man who dedicated his life in service of his country, provided in an interview with al-Akhbar in 2012, and then observe what became of him.
+I remember, too, a friend once shared with me how he traveled with an important government official.
+During a meeting with a foreign delegation, a question was asked and, since this important official clearly did not know the answer, my friend made the very unwise decision to provide it.
 For months, this was his only story.
 Not so much the actual event, but everything this official did to him after the event.
-‘He’s out to get me’, he would whisper as he inhaled his cigarette.
+‘He’s out to get me,’ he would whisper as he inhaled his cigarettes.
 ‘And my only crime is answering a stupid question!’

 Do not remain silent in the presence of a king

 This is by far the most difficult to comprehend.
-You see even if you have mastered and perfected the art of survival with a king, this very king may die before you, leaving you in the hands of another king who may require and expect a very different art of interaction, and one which you are simply unable to learn fast enough.
-Driss Basri the late Minister of Interior under Muhmmad V of Morocco went from being the second powerful man in the kingdom to being detained and interrogated on the very same evening King Muhammad V died.
-After Hafiz al-Asad died, Abd al-Halim Khaddam, was the Interim President of Syria for 36 days, a period, ironically, in which he was almost entirely invisible from public events.
-He had one task he was supposed to focus on, and that was to ensure the smooth transition of power from father to son.
+You see, even if you have mastered and perfected the art of survival with a king, this very king may die before you, leaving you in the hands of another king who may require and expect a very different art of interaction, and one which you are simply unable to learn fast enough.
+Driss Basri, the late Minister of Interior under Muhmmad V of Morocco, went from being the second most powerful man in the kingdom to being detained and interrogated on the very same evening that King Muhammad V died.
+After Hafiz al-Asad died, Abd al-Halim Khaddam was the Interim President of Syria for 36 days, a period, ironically, in which he was almost entirely absent from public events.
+He had one task on which he was supposed to focus, his real job, which was to ensure the smooth transition of power from father to son.